Binayakkhanal/SeleniumFrameworkDesign/README.md

+# SeleniumFrameworkDesign
-# SeleniumFrameworkDesign using maven and Page Object Model
+End to end testing of shopping cart using maven and Page Object Model